Alice Hamilton: Early life and family

 Hamilton, the second child of Montgomery Hamilton (1843–1909) and Gertrude (née Pond) Hamilton (1840–1917), was born on February 27, 1869, in Manhattan, New York City, New York.
 She spent a sheltered childhood among an extended family in Fort Wayne, Indiana, where her grandfather, Allen Hamilton, an Irish immigrant, had settled in 1823.
 He married Emerine Holman, the daughter of Indiana Supreme Court Justice Jesse Lynch Holman, in 1828 and became a successful Fort Wayne businessman and a land speculator.
 Much of the city of Fort Wayne was built on land that he once owned.
 Alice grew up on the Hamilton family's large estate that encompassed a three-block area of downtown Fort Wayne.
 The Hamilton family also spent many summers at Mackinac Island, Michigan.
 For the most part, the second and third generations of the extended Hamilton family, which included Alice's family, as well as her uncles, aunts, and cousins, lived on inherited wealth.

 Montgomery Hamilton, Alice's father, attended Princeton University and Harvard Law School.
 He also studied in Germany, where he met Gertrude Pond, the daughter of a wealthy sugar importer.
 They were married in 1866.
 Alice's father became a partner in a wholesale grocery business in Fort Wayne, but the partnership dissolved in 1885 and he withdrew from public life.
 Although the business failure caused a financial loss for the family, Alice's outspoken mother, Gertrude, remained socially active in the Fort Wayne community.

-Alice was the second oldest of five siblings that included three sisters (Edith, Margaret, and Norah) and a brother (Arthur "Quint"), all of whom were accomplished in their respective fields.
+Alice was the second eldest of five siblings that included three sisters (Edith, Margaret, and Norah) and a brother (Arthur "Quint"), all of whom were accomplished in their respective fields.
 The girls remained especially close throughout their childhood and into their professional careers.
 Edith (1867–1963), an educator and headmistress at Bryn Mawr School in Baltimore, became a classicist and renowned author for her essays and best-selling books on ancient Greek and Roman civilizations.
 Margaret (1871–1969), like her older sister Edith, became an educator and headmistress at Bryn Mawr School.
 Norah (1873–1945) was an artist, living and working at Hull House.
 Arthur (1886–1967), the youngest Hamilton sibling, became a writer, professor of Spanish, and assistant dean for foreign students at the University of Illinois at Urbana-Champaign.
 Arthur was the only sibling to marry; he and his wife, Mary (Neal) Hamilton, had no children.